-Other Comprehensive Income (Loss) for all periods presented includes only foreign currency translation gains (losses).
+Other comprehensive income for all periods presented includes only foreign currency translation gains.

 Fair Value Measurements

-The Company measures its financial assets and liabilities in accordance with US GAAP using ASC 820,
+The Company measures its financial assets and liabilities in accordance with GAAP using ASC 820,

-For certain financial instruments, including cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, the carrying amounts approximate fair value due to their short maturities.
+For certain financial instruments, including cash and cash equivalents, accounts receivable, and accounts payable, the carrying amounts approximate fair value due to their short maturities.

 Cash and Cash Equivalents